GoogleChrome/web.dev/src/site/content/en/blog/youtube-media-capabilities/index.md

 ---
 title: YouTube enhances UX with Media Capabilities API
 subhead: |
-  How do you ensure buttery smooth playback when all your users are on different devices?
+  Ensure buttery smooth playback when your users are on different devices.
 authors:
   - beaufortfrancois
 date: 2019-06-05